You've finished writing! Now what?

 As an editor at Iguana Books and Colborne Communications, I offer a variety of editing services to help you with everything from the big picture to the fine details.
 Contact me to discuss your project.

 I have a degree in French–English translation from the University of Ottawa and a post-graduate publishing certificate from Ryerson University.

-During my studies, I honed my skills as a volunteer editor for the United Nations Volunteers online, then started my freelance editing business in August 2018.
+I started editing as a volunteer editor for the United Nations Volunteers online, then started my freelance editing business in August 2018.
+From late-2019 to early-2020, I worked for FriesenPress, honing my editorial skills.
 I now work as a professional editor and proofreader for Iguana Books and Colborne Communications.
-I'm also a member of Editors Canada and chair of the Kitchener-Waterloo-Guelph twig.
+I'm also a member of Editors Canada and co-chair of the Kitchener-Waterloo-Guelph twig.